ismael-lajaaiti/species-stability/README.md

 - Update GLV.jl documentation
 - Update makefile

-## Generate figures of the article
+## Generate the figures of the article

 To reproduce figures of the article, first you have to clone this repository.
 Then move to the cloned repository and run in a terminal